cylc/cylc-doc/src/user-guide/writing-workflows/scheduler.rst

    The timer starts counting down at scheduler startup.
 It resets on workflow restart.

-   Note, the `abort` event is not related to "Abort On Event" handlers.
+   Note, the ``abort`` event is not raised by "Abort On Event" handlers.

 .. describe:: stall